Building franchises

 Completed-job costs, approved branch prices, invoices and reviewer decisions update the account-specific rate book so future assessments reflect real network outcomes.

-Shared pricing logic, local review and head office visibility help branch networks see exceptions, rate drift and quote leakage across locations.
+Shared pricing logic, local review and head office visibility help branch networks see exceptions and rate drift across locations.

 Example job